jonnor/ESC-CNN-microcontroller/report/report.md

 Sleepers that are exposed to night noise levels above 40dB on average throughout the year can suffer health effects like sleep disturbance and awakenings.
-Above 55dB long-term average exposure, noise can trigger elevated blood pressure and lead to ischaemic heart disease.
+Above 55dB long-term average exposure, noise can trigger elevated blood pressure and lead to ischemic heart disease.
 The WHO has set a Night Noise Guideline level for Europe at 40 dB $L_{night}$.

 According to a report done on behalf of the European Commision[@RVIMTransportationNoise]